Kaitlyn Aurelia Smith: Early life and education

 It was after returning home that Smith discovered synthesizers, when a neighbor who shared her interest in Terry Riley introduced her to the Buchla 100 Synthesizer.
 Having originally intended to use her voice as her primary instrument, and then moving to classical guitar and piano, Smith switched to the use of synthesizer after being lent and experimenting with the Buchla 100 for a year, explaining, "I got so distracted and enamored with the process of making sounds with [the Buchla's] that I abandoned the next Ever Isles album."
 She also frequently uses the Buchla Music Easel.

+Career

 Smith contributed sound design work to the music video for Panda Bear's "Boys Latin" in 2014.
 In 2015, she signed to independent record label Western Vinyl and released her first official album, Euclid.
 In 2016, she received acclaim for her 2016 album Ears and collaborated with synthesizer-based composer Suzanne Ciani on a RVNG Intl. release entitled Sunergy.
 Her album, The Mosaic of Transformation, was released in May 2020.

+Smith also released Let's Turn It into Sound (2022), Gush (2025), and Thoughts on the Future (2025).
+Smith and James Daniel founded the record label Someone Special in 2026.
+She is scheduled to release Ruin: It's Not Just Music on October 2, 2026.

+Smith composed the score for Bernardo Britto's film Omni Loop (2024).